 After a student has enrolled and is engaged in semester course work, he/she may file a Request for Budget Increase seeking to adjust the previous Cost of Attendance limit if there are additional documentable expenses in support of the student’s education.
 The expenses must be fully paid before the request is submitted.
 This is decided on a case-by-case basis by the Office of Financial Aid and Scholarships.
 Only one request per semester is allowed.

 Student loan applications can typically be processed and approved within a matter of several weeks once all appropriate paperwork has been submitted.

 FAFSA applications will be accepted starting October 1, and you may apply before you have completed your application for the program.
-We recommend that students intending to apply for financial aid submit their completed FAFSA application before March 1, 2016 If all requested documentation has been provided, you will receive notification of your financial aid status in May.
+We recommend that students intending to apply for financial aid submit their completed FAFSA application.
+If all requested documentation has been provided, you will receive notification of your financial aid status in May.

 The Office of Financial Aid and Scholarships can help with any financial aid questions you may have.
 For more information on how financial aid works and what resources you have available to you, please visit the Office of Financial Aid and Scholarships website.

 You may also speak to a counselor by phone or in person Monday-Friday 10:00 A.M. to 3:00 P.M.

 Office of Financial Aid & Scholarships